SvOlli/sorbus/doc/32x32display.md

 - $05: C16 like
 - $06: Atari 8-bit like
 - $07: Atari 8-bit like, ordered differently
+- $08: Veto's custom curated
+- $09: Coder colors

 Custom defined color palettes are always specified in RGB444.
 Writing to $D30D resets internal index of $D310-$D312 to $00, when a colorvalue is written, lower 4 bits will be taken as value for this index, and the index will be incremented.
 Once $100 color values has been written, that color slot does not take new color values.
-If a value other than 1-3 is written to $D30D, then
-$D310-$D312 will not accept any data as well.
+Adding $80 to the index value will fill the palette in reverse order starting with $ff going down.
+If a value other than $01-$03 and $81-$83 is written to $D30D, then $D310-$D312 will not accept any data.

+Also selecting the colormap by writing to $D30C copies the palette to the "current palette", so only then the data is updated not during writing to
+$D310-$D312.

 Since the board just sniffes the bus, DMA from internal drive or swap pages is not detected.